shivashant25/Threat-Protection-with-XDR/Labguide/lab2_kql_queries.md

-## Part:1 Lab 09 - Create queries for Microsoft Sentinel using Kusto Query Language (KQL)
+## Lab 01 - Create queries for Microsoft Sentinel using Kusto Query Language (KQL)

 ## Lab scenario
 You are a Security Operations Analyst working at a company that is implementing Microsoft Sentinel.
 You are responsible for performing log data analysis to search for malicious activity, display visualizations, and perform threat hunting.
 To query log data, you use the Kusto Query Language (KQL).

->**Important:** This lab involves entering many KQL scripts into Microsoft Sentinel.
-The scripts were provided in a file at the beginning of this lab.
-An alternate location to download them is:  https://github.com/MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/tree/master/Allfiles

 ## Lab objectives (Duration: 90 minutes)
  In this lab, you will perform the following:

-- Task 1: Create a Log Analytics Workspace
 - Task 2: Initialize the Microsoft Sentinel Workspace.
 - Task 3: Connect the Windows security event connector.
 - Task 4: Enable Microsoft Defender for Cloud